This website is not medical advice. Posts may contain affiliate links from which I earn commissions at no additional cost to you.

 10 Alarming Warning Signs You Already Have Dementia Graphic © healthpowerboost.com.
 Background photo: Pixabay (PD)

 According to the World Health Organization (WHO), 55 million people live with dementia around the globe, and nearly 10 million new cases are reported annually.
-This implies that someone in the world develops dementia-related cognitive decline every few seconds.
+This implies that someone in the world is diagnosed with dementia-related cognitive decline every few seconds.
 And since age is the most significant risk factor for the condition, the rates of dementia are projected to increase to 139 million by 2050, along with the aging population.
 [1][2]

 With the increasing prevalence of dementia, you might be concerned for yourself or a loved one.
 As such, it’s essential to understand how dementia progresses, the warning signs, and whether there is anything you can do to curb it.